MARC MCDONALD, ICORP’S FOUNDER

 Marc’s deep love of the wilderness and commitment to protecting wildlife, then lead him back to Mozambique where for several months at a time he fought on the front lines, protecting rhino and other key species.
 After almost 8 months he had to return to Australia for personal reasons and so the ‘International Coalition of Rhino Protection’ was founded to build on Marc’s knowledge and experience of the southern African bush and continue the fight against wildlife poaching.

 Marc’s commitment is now deeper and his resolve stronger than ever.
 He has dedicated most of his life to the protection of the southern African flora and fauna and he is now back on the African continent to directly manage ICORP’s anti-poaching teams.
 From Mozambique and onto the Greater Kruger National Park complex, the unit is operating on the Balule Game Reserve.
-Marc is there, with a dedicated team of volunteers by his side, leading the (hard) ground fight against mafia-style poaching syndicates
+Marc is there, with his dedicated team, and a special force of volunteers by his side, leading the (hard) ground fight against mafia-style poaching syndicates.